 Figure 5.2.2.3.4.1: AN release –PEC charging

 1a-3.
 Release initiated by the (R)AN.
+If N2 Context Release Request cause indicates the release is requested due to a UE using satellite access moved out of PLMN serving area, the AMF may deregister the UE as described in clause 5.2.2.2.8 Network-initiated Deregistration before continuing with the AN Release procedure.

 4. The AMF receives an N2 UE Context Release Complete.